lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Field position

-Field position is a positive integer which gives the position of a field, the default value is 1, but if the field is repeated several times, the value is higher. value 0 indicates that the position is not important and is not considered during the rule selection process.
+Field position is a positive integer which gives the position of a field, the default value is 1, and incremented at each repetition. value 0 indicates that the position is not important and is not considered during the rule selection process.

 Field position is a positive integer.
 The type is an uint8.